thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2014-02-07 v1.52

+- Fix deadlock caused by changes made for multiple batteries.
+See issue #3.

+- When determining if other batteries are discharging, ignore batteries that are not connected.
+See issue #2.

+- To provide AC status changes quicker after an AC change, poll battery objects more often after such a change.
+See issue #4.

+2014-01-21 v1.51

+- Some fixes related to multiple batteries.
+Work in progress.

 2013-12-04 v1.50

 - Added ACPIACAdapter implementation, which implemeents an ACPI compliant object to track status changes of the AC adapter.
 As the status change, the battery objects are notified.